Shifnal: Culture

 The diarist Hannah Cullwick (26 May 1833 – 9 July 1909) was born in Shifnal.
 Cullwick revealed less-known aspects of the relations between Victorian servants and their masters.
 Working in domestic service, she caught the attention of Arthur Munby, a prominent barrister and philanthropist, who was making a close study of the conditions of working women.
 To escape poverty, she married him reluctantly and secretly in 1873, and her diaries provide detailed information on the lives of working-class Victorian servant women.
-Her relation with Munby was unconventional, with bizarre role-playing, as documented in their diaries, letters and photographs as a farm girl, a kitchen drudge, a chimney sweep with blackface, a well-dressed lady and a man.
 She is buried, under her married name, Munby, in St Andrew's churchyard.

 Mary Arnold, later known as the writer Mrs Humphry Ward, went to boarding school in the town at Rock Terrace.
 Her schooldays gave background for one of her later novels, Marcella (published 1894).

 It is widely believed that Shifnal had some inspiration for P. G. Wodehouse's fictional town Market Blandings – or rather, the town is mentioned numerous times in the Blandings Castle saga.

-In 1968, the Shifnal Carnival was launched, a revival of the Shifnal Club Day - itself deriving from an annual parade by the 'Dove Club' friendly society.
+In 1968, the Shifnal Carnival was launched, a revival of the Shifnal Club Day – itself deriving from an annual parade by the 'Dove Club' friendly society.
 Taking place on the last Saturday of June, a funfair is set up on the main street, as well as the usual procession.

 In 2010, after research as part of the town plan, the Shifnal Festival was revived due to residents expressing interest for a festival of arts, culture and entertainment.
 It ran for three years, spawning groups such as an amateur dramatics company and a children's manga society.

+Media

+Local news and television programmes are provided by BBC West Midlands and ITV Central.
+Television signals are received from either the Wrekin or Sutton Coldfield TV transmitters.
+Local radio stations are BBC Radio Shropshire, Hits Radio Black Country & Shropshire, Greatest Hits Radio Black Country & Shropshire, and Capital North West & Wales.
+The town is served by the local newspaper, Shropshire Star.

 Transport

-Buses are provided by Arriva Midlands and Banga Buses providing links to Telford, Wolverhampton and Bridgnorth.
+Hourly buses are provided by Banga Bus service 891 Monday to Saturday, providing links to Telford, Cosford and Wolverhampton.
+Select Bus Services provide links to Bridgnorth and Telford.

-The main railway station is on the Shrewsbury-Wolverhampton Line with services to Shrewsbury, Telford, Wolverhampton and Birmingham New Street.
+The main railway station is on the Wolverhampton–Shrewsbury line with services to Shrewsbury, Telford, Wolverhampton and Birmingham New Street.